array(44) {

 9. GHAS and change in GHAS (median, IQR)

-Statistical Analysis Plan: Appropriate descriptive statistics will be presented for demographic and baseline characteristics for both the entire study sample and according to each study treatment arm (active or placebo) across baseline medications (yes/no).
+Appropriate descriptive statistics will be presented for demographic and baseline characteristics for both the entire study sample and according to each study treatment arm (active or placebo) across baseline medications (yes/no), races, elderly (yes/no).

 In order to assess our primary outcome (clinical response/remission), we will analyze individual level data using the modified Poisson regression to quantify modification of new drug effects by disease distribution on the risk ratio scale (Zou 2004).
-Study-specific estimates and the 95% two-sided confidence intervals will be obtained for outcomes of interest (clinical remission and response).
+Study-specific estimates and the 95% two-sided confidence intervals will be obtained for outcomes of interest (clinical remission, endoscopic remission/improvement, infections and serious adverse events).
 To obtain overall estimates and 95% confidence intervals of all studies, we will apply the extended modified Poisson regression model (Zou et al., 2013) with studies being considered as clusters.
-The same analysis will be performed for the other secondary binary outcomes, including endoscopic and histologic response/remission.

 For the secondary outcomes including the CRP and FCP levels and change in the CRP and FCP levels from baseline (Week 0) to primary endpoint assessment, log-transformed endpoint CRP and FCP will be analyzed using regression model with independent variables including baseline CRP/FCP and treatment indicators, as well as other patients? characteristics as appropriate.